ibm-cloud-docs/key-protect/concepts/envelope-encryption.md

 Envelope encryption combines the strength of multiple encryption algorithms to protect your sensitive data in the cloud.
 It works by using a root key to wrap (encrypt) one or more data encryption keys (DEKs).
-The root key safeguards your wrapped (encrypted) DEKs with encryption algorithms.
+The root key safeguards your wrapped (encrypted) DEKs with encryption algorithms, protecting them from unauthorized access or exposure.

-This key wrapping process creates wrapped DEKs that protect them from unauthorized access or exposure.
-Unwrapping a DEK reverses the envelope encryption process by using the same root key, resulting in decrypted and authenticated DEK.
-A wrapped DEK cannot be unwrapped without the associated root key, which adds an extra layer of security.
+Unwrapping a DEK reverses the envelope encryption process by using the associated root key, resulting in a decrypted and authenticated DEK.
+A wrapped DEK cannot be unwrapped without the associated root key, which adds an extra layer of security to your data.

 Envelope encryption is treated briefly in the NIST Special Publication 800-57, Recommendation for Key Management.
 To learn more, see